 Various factors influence travel choices, including population, housing and jobs density, land use diversity, street network design, proximity to high-quality transit options, and information and awareness of available travel modes.
-The City's TDM Program is designed to provide tools for developers and employers to encourage, promote, and support sustainable travel to and from their project site by implementing several TDM strategies.
+The City's TDM Program includes strategies that can encourage, promote, and support sustainable travel to and from project sites.
 Tables 4 through 20 under Section 4.2.4 provide the list of qualified TDM strategies that are available to project applicants or owner/tenants subject to the TDM Program.
-This section contains information about each strategy, land use compatibility, and point value (also see Appendix C, which contains the same menu of TDM strategies in a simplified table format).
+This section contains information about each strategy, land use compatibility, and point value.
+Appendix C contains the same menu of TDM strategies in a simplified printer-friendly table format.